Märzen

 Märzen (/de/) or Märzenbier (March beer) is a lager that originated in Bavaria, Germany.
 It has a medium to full body and may vary in colour from pale through amber to dark brown.
 It was the beer traditionally served at the Munich Oktoberfest.
 The geographical indication Oktoberfestbier is protected in the EU and can only be used for Märzen that is brewed in Munich.

-In Germany, Oktoberfestbier may also be called Festbier or Wiesn.
+In Germany, Oktoberfestbier may also be called Festbier or Wiesnbier.

 History

 Märzen has its origins in Bavaria, probably before the 16th century.
 A Bavarian brewing ordinance decreed in 1553 that beer may be brewed only between 29 September (St. Michael's Day or Michaelmas) and 23 April (St. George's Day or Georgi), as the high summertime temperatures were more likely to cause off-flavoured beer due to elevated ambient fermentation temperatures.

 Märzen was brewed in March, with moderate and balanced hopping levels, malt and slightly higher alcohol content that would allow the beer to last while brewing new beer was forbidden from 24 April to 28 September.
 The beer was then allowed to lager in ice and straw filled beer cellars until autumn.

 The original Märzen was described as "dark brown, full-bodied, and bitter".
 The beer was often kept in the cellar until late in the summer, and then served at the Oktoberfest.

 Common names for Märzen in Germany and Austria include Märzenbier, Wiener Märzen, Festbier and Oktoberfestbier.